Bitcoin, Cryptocurrencies and ICOs

 - If you want to invest in mining, find a reputable company.
 I use Hashflare (ref link) because they’ve been around a couple of years, but do your own research.

 - If you don’t want to – or can’t – run a miner on your computer, you can use browser mining on Coinpot.
-It looks like the frame below, which will mine Litecoin (for me) in the background if you set it going.
 Very low returns and it probably uses more electricity than it generates in coins, but it just sits there and adds money for doing nothing.

 The Free Money Bit